nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at pospair
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at pospair.contact@gmail.com.
+All complaints will be reviewed and invest